NirajD10/pureplantparadise/README.md

 ## Introduction

 PurePlantParadise is a MERN Stack Based and React, node js ecommerce platform with essential commerce features.
-Built with React, Express.js, Node.js and MongoDB modular and admin cms.
+Built with React, Express.js, Node.js and MongoDB modular and admin CMS.

 ## Installation